Office of Transfer Student Services

 Associate of Applied Science Degrees

-Associate of applied science degrees are handled on a course-by-course basis for applicability.
+Associate of applied science degrees are handled on a course-by-course basis for application toward meeting degree program requirements.

 Transferring all other Associate Degrees